Luis Garcia Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.95 team ERA ranks 10th among all MLB pitching staffs.
+- The Padres' 3.95 team ERA ranks 11th among all league pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (53 total, 1.1 per game).
+- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Darvish makes the start for the Padres, his ninth of the season.
-He is 2-3 with a 3.56 ERA and 53 strikeouts in 48 2/3 innings pitched.
+- Weathers (1-2) takes the mound for the Padres in his fifth start of the season.
+He's put together a 3.42 ERA in 23 2/3 innings pitched, with 14 strikeouts.

-- In his most recent time out on Wednesday against the Kansas City Royals, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering six hits.
+- In his most recent outing on Sunday, May 14 against the Los Angeles Dodgers, the lefty tossed 5 2/3 innings, giving up four earned runs while surrendering three hits.

+- In six games this season, the 23-year-old has an ERA of 3.42, with 5.3 strikeouts per nine innings.
+Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.